MFA General Guidelines

 • You must pick up your work within 48 hours of the closing day of the exhibit, or notify the gallery if you will be late.

-• Unless previous arrangements have been made, work placed in storage after announced pickup dates will be subject to a fine of $10.00 per piece, per week.
+• Unless previous arrangements have been made, work placed in storage after scheduled pickup dates will be subject to a fine of $10.00 per piece, per week.
 Work left in storage longer than two (2) weeks shall become MFA property and may be disposed of, or used for fundraising purposes.
 There are no exceptions.

 Liability